fesmc/Chion.jl/docs/src/processes/energy.md

 checked against the current Julia implementation in `src/processes/energy_flux.jl` and `src/processes/surface_fluxes.jl`.

+For daily forcing, the optional
+[Diurnal Shortwave Cycle](diurnal_cycle.md) can subdivide a forcing step before this energy solve is applied.

 ## Surface Flux Parameterization

 At the surface, the model combines absorbed shortwave radiation, longwave